Rheem Furnace Maintenance Guide

 Step-by-Step DIY Guide

-Step 2: Replace or Clean the Air Filter
+Step 2: Inspect and Replace the Air Filter

-Step 5: Check and Clear the Condensate Drain
+Step 5: Check the Condensate Drain on High-Efficiency Models

 When to Call a Pro